TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 }
 ```

-Now our 440Hz sine wave is unblemished.
+Now our 440Hz sine wave is unblemished!

 {% image "assets/img/posts/misc/dsp/osc-sine-440-2.jpg", "Pure sine goodness.
 A proper 440Hz sine displaying properly.", "post1" %}

 <sup>Waveform of a pure 440Hz sine tone.</sup>
 {.caption}

+{% alert "fact" %}
+Double buffering is also used for video and displays, where each buffer stores a 2D frame instead of a 1D signal.
+{% endalert %}

 ### Example: Playing Multiple Notes with DMA and Double Buffering 🎶